mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 A CONNECT request that does not conform to these restrictions is malformed; see Section 4.1.3 of {{!I-D.ietf-quic-http}}.

+Different to the TCP-based CONNECT, CONNECT-IP does not trigger a connection establishment process from the proxy to the target host.
+Therefore, the client does not need to wait for an HTTP response in order to send forwarding data.
+However, the client, especially on tunnel mode, SHOULD limit the amount of traffic sent to the proxy before a 2xx (Successful) response is received.

 The forwarding stays active as long as the respective stream is open.
-Forwarding can be either be realised by sending data on that stream together with an indication of message length (see {{stream}}) or use of HTTP/3 datagrams
-{{!I-D.schinazi-quic-h3-datagram}} where the payload of one frame is mapped to one IP packet (see {{datagram}}).
+Forwarding data can either directly on the same HTTP stream as the CONNECT-IP request (see Section {{stream}}), or an HTTP datagram encapsulated in a QUIC datagram can be sent (see Section {{datagram}}), even in the same QUIC packet.
+To request use of the datagram support, the CONNECT-IP request MUST indicate the datagram flow ID in the Datagram-Flow-Id Header.

+QUESTION: datagram flow IDs are allocated by a flow id allocation service at the server in {{!I-D.schinazi-quic-h3-datagram}}.
+However, with CONNECT-IP you can always send your first message directly on the same stream right after the CONNECT-IP request and sever could provide you a flow ID together with a "2xx" response to the CONNECT-IP request.
+Wouldn't that be easier and faster?

-## Stream-based mode {#stream}
+## Stream-based forwarding {#stream}

-Once the CONNECT-IP method has completed, only DATA frames are permitted to be sent on that stream.
+Once the CONNECT-IP method has completed, only DATA and CAPSULATE {{!I-D.schinazi-quic-h3-datagram}}
+frames are permitted to be sent on that stream.
 Extension frames MAY be used if specifically permitted by the definition of the extension.
 Receipt of any other known frame type MUST be treated as a connection error of type H3_FRAME_UNEXPECTED.

-Each HTTP DATA frame MUST to contain the payload of one IP packet.
+Each HTTP DATA frame MUST contain the either a full IP packet or only payload of one IP packet depending on the requested forwadring mode.

-Stream based mode provides in-order and reliable delivery but may introduce Head of Line (HoL) Blocking if independent messages are send in the IP payload.
+Stream based forwadring provides in-order and reliable delivery but may introduce Head of Line (HoL) Blocking if independent messages are send over the same CONNECT-IP association.

-## Datagram-based mode {#datagram}
+## Datagram-based fowarding {#datagram}

-The client can, in addition to stream mode, request support of datagram mode using HTTP/3 datagrams {{!I-D.schinazi-quic-h3-datagram}} to forward IP payload.
+The client can, in addition to stream-based forwadring, request use of HTTP/3 datagrams {{!I-D.schinazi-quic-h3-datagram}}.

 To request datagram support the client adds an Datagram-Flow-Id Header to the CONNECT-IP request as specified for CONNECT-UDP in
 {{I-D.schinazi-masque-connect-udp}}.
-Datagram mode MUST only be requested when the QUIC datagram extension {{!I-D.ietf-quic-datagram}} was successfully negotiated during the QUIC handshake.
+Datagram suppot MUST only be requested when the QUIC datagram extension {{!I-D.ietf-quic-datagram}} was successfully negotiated during the QUIC handshake.

-Datagram mode provides un-order and unreliable delivery.
-In theory both, stream as well as datagram mode, can be used in parallel, however, for most transmissions it is expected to only use one.
+Datagrams provide un-order and unreliable delivery.
+In theory both, stream- as well as datagram-based forwarding, can be used in parallel, however, for most transmissions it is expected to only use one.

-While IP packets sent in stream-based mode only have to respect the end-to-end MTU between the client and the target server, packets sent in datagram mode are further restricted by the QUIC packet size of the QUIC tunnel and any overhead within the QUIC tunnel packet.
+While IP packets sent over streams only have to respect the end-to-end MTU between the client and the target server, packets sent in datagrams are further restricted by the QUIC packet size of the QUIC tunnel and any overhead within the QUIC tunnel packet.
 The proxy should provide MTU and overhead information to the client.
 The client MUST take this overhead into account when indicating the MTU to the application.

+# Requesting flow forwarding {#client}

+To request flow forwarding, the client sends a CONNECT-IP request to the forwarding proxy indicating the target host and port in the ":authority" pseudo-header field.
+The host portion is either an IP literal encapsulated within square brackets, an IPv4 address in dotted-decimal form, or a registered name.
+Further the CONNECT-IP request MUST contain the IP-Protocol header and MAY contain the Conn-ID header.

 ## IP-Protocol Header for CONNECT-IP

 In order to construct the IP header the MASQUE server needs to fill the "Protocol" field in the IPv4 header or "Next header" field in the IPv6 header.
 As the IP payload is otherwise mostly opaque to the MASQUE forwarding server, this information has to be provided by the client for each CONNECT-IP request.
 Therefore this document define a new header field that is mandatory to use with CONNECT-IP called "IP-Protocol".

 IP-Protocol is a Item Structured Header {{!I-D.ietf-httpbis-header-structure}}.
 Its value MUST be an Integer.
 Its ABNF is: